thebrianbug/svelte-turbo-starter/README.md

 # Turborepo Svelte Starter

-A full-featured monorepo starter template using [Turborepo](https://turbo.build/) and [SvelteKit](https://kit.svelte.dev/).
+A full-featured monorepo starter template using [Turborepo](https://turbo.build/) and [SvelteKit 2](https://kit.svelte.dev/) with [Svelte 5](https://svelte.dev/blog/svelte-5-preview).
 This template provides a scalable foundation for building modern web applications with shared components, consistent tooling, and efficient workflows.

 ## Features

 - 📦 Monorepo management with Turborepo
-- ⚡ SvelteKit for both main app and documentation
+- ⚡ SvelteKit 2 with Svelte 5 for both main app and documentation
+- 🚀 Vercel adapter pre-configured
 - 🎨 Tailwind CSS for styling
 - 📚 Shared UI component library
 - 🔍 TypeScript for type safety